 In what was her last appearance on a Broadway stage, Hepburn won a Tony Award for her lead role in the 1954 Broadway show "Ondine."
 Her co-star was actor Mel Ferrer, whom Hepburn married in Switzerland in September that year.

 1954: 'Sabrina' with Bogart and Holden

-Hepburn played the title character in 1954’s "Sabrina," which also starred Humphrey Bogart and William Holden.
-The actress got an Academy Award nomination for her role in the romantic comedy about the daughter of a chauffeur and the competing attention of two wealthy brothers.
+Hepburn played the title character in 1954's "Sabrina," which also starred Humphrey Bogart and William Holden.
+The actor got an Academy Award nomination for her role in the romantic comedy about the daughter of a chauffeur and the competing attention of two wealthy brothers.

 Hepburn and Holden began an affair during filming that consumed both stars to the point that Holden agreed to leave his wife and children for Hepburn.
 Hepburn, who wanted to have children of her own, broke things off on the spot when she learned Holden had undergone a vasectomy years earlier.
 Neither star fully recovered from the break-up, with each spiraling out into numerous affairs and Hepburn's obsession with having children driving her into two sorely mismatched marriages that ended in divorce.

 Hepburn danced across from Fred Astaire in 1957's "Funny Face."
 Her costumes were designed by Hubert de Givenchy, who also designed her wardrobe in "Love in the Afternoon" in 1957, "Breakfast at Tiffany's" in 1961, "Charade" in 1963, and other films.
 The little black dress she wore in "Breakfast at Tiffany's" sold at a Christie's auction in 2006 for more than $920,000.

 You may also like: The best streaming services in 2021